junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "No, it's not."
 Dean says straight, walking closer to look at him with better lighting.
 "You got a cold or something?"

-His eyes scrutinize up and down the angel's shirt and suit jacket, Cas has taken off the trench coat and left it on the back of the chair.
+His eyes scrutinize up and down the angel's shirt and suit jacket, Cas has taken off his trench coat and left it on the back of the chair.

 "Those clothes, too hot?
 Too cold?
 Want A/C on?
 Anything?"
 Dean asks, tone concerning.

 Cas shifts in the seat uneasily.
 "Temperature does not concern me," he says.

-He hesitates, his Adam's apple bobbing up and down, looking nothing other than silently suppressed another round of urge to cough again.
+His Adam's apple bobbing up and down, looking nothing other than silently suppressed another round of urge to cough again.
 Dean does not miss that, the twist in his brows deepens.

 "You sure about that?
 That looks exactly like the cold Sammy used to have every year around fall-winter time."

 Sam protests weakly with rolling eyes that mean "I wasn't a sickly kid!"
 Dean's too distracted to see it.

-Cas manages to get his breathes right again, pressing at his temples.
+Cas manages to get his breathes even again, pressing at his temples.
 "I'm fine.
+The fight with Lucifer was exhausting, that's all.
 I think we should focus on looking for Nick and his body as vessel for Lucifer, as soon as possible.
 Heaven and the Angels there might not withstand much longer, I'm afraid souls might start falling from cracks in Heaven soon."

 Dean gives him another look, but decides to let it slip for once.
 He turns to Sam, shrugging lightly, "You heard Cas.
 Think it's settled then.
 How hard can it be to find a guy Lucifer handpicked seven years ago?"

-Sam's face grimaces.
+Sam flinches.

 Dean is taken aback for a second, whispering a quick "Didn't mean to..." under his breath.

-They start the searching and researching -- just like it's another run-of-mill case.
+They start the searching and researching just as if it's another run-of-mill case.

 <br>